slin96/master-thesis/mistique/README.md

 How to most efficiently store intermediates

 ### Strategies to reduce storage footprint without compromising query time or accuracy
-- **Quantisation and Summarisation**
+- **Quantization and Summarisation**
     - Idea: interested in relative values, not in exact ones
     - *Lower precision float representation*: e.g. store double with float precision, or store float32 ad float16
         - reduces storage: 2x, 4x
-    - *k-bit quantisation*: representing values using quantiles, given max number of bits for quantiles
+    - *k-bit quantization*: representing values using quantiles, given max number of bits for quantiles
         - reduces storage: o/b
-    - *Threshold-based quantisation*: only store binary value if over threshold or not
+    - *Threshold-based quantization*: only store binary value if over threshold or not
         - reduces storage: o
-    - *Pooling* don’t store all values but pool them with f.e. max or avg. pooling
+    - *Pooling* doesn’t store all values but pool them with f.e. max or avg. pooling
         - reduces storage: based on filter size
 - **Exact and Approximate De-duplication**
     - Intermediates in ML pipelines often have many identical columns